molinfo-vienna/software-development/README.md

 # The public best-practice page for the Molecular Informatics platform at the University of Vienna

-The official MolInfo-Vienna guidline for modern molecular informaticians to keep the focus on the reasearch than the how to set up their repository.
+The official MolInfo-Vienna guidline for modern molecular informaticians to keep the focus on the reasearch rather than the project set up.
 The platform consists of three teams, [Christian-Doppler Laboratory for Molecular Infomatics in the Bioscience team]() the [Cheminfo team](https://cheminfo.univie.ac.at/home/), and the [comp3d team](https://comp3d.univie.ac.at/).
 It is

 This setup guide is for everyone wanting to set up a molecular informatics project in python project quickly and easily.